flhofer/dell_TB16_firmware/README.md

 ![TB16 Ports Image](images/ports.png)

 ### 1. HDMI
 This HDMI 1.4a standard port supports up to 4K (3840x2160) resolution at 24/30Hz.
 I tested QHD (2560x1440@60Hz).
-If MST and Cable NVM are not up to date, it may show black, not always wake up, or not work at all.
+If MST and Cable NVM are not current, it may show black, not always wake up, or not work at all.
 According to Dell, it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
 To be checked

 ### 2. VGA
 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1200 @ 60Hz